Bidirectional current

-A bidirectional current (BidC) is one which both charges and discharges at once.
+A bidirectional current (BidC) is an electric current which both charges and discharges at once.
 It is a current that flows primarily in one direction and then in the other.

-Complicated systems which have integrated recharging capability sometimes resort to using bidirectional currents, as in Laptops or other systems.
+Complicated systems which have integrated recharging capability sometimes resort to using bidirectional currents, as in laptops or other systems.
 Monitoring of a bidirectional current is required for a laptop to report the battery level and charging status.
 Components are available for this purpose.